-The lure of Champions League football has seen of the standout players of this W-League season set to depart for Sweden.
+The lure of Champions League football has seen one of the standout players of this W-League season set to depart for Sweden.

 Dylan Holmes, United captain, has become the first female Adelaide United player to be sold for a transfer fee as the club accepted an offer of an undisclosed fee from BK Häken.

 Holmes, 23, has been an integral part of an Adelaide United side that has transformed its fortunes this season, sitting in third place with just three games to go in the regular season.

 The Reds have never made the finals and Holmes believes that although their success this season made the decision to leave the club even harder, the club still stands in good stead to break the drought.